-Laura is an Associate Director based in London, affiliated with FSG’s Washington DC office.
-She has worked with companies, foundations, and government agencies in projects across Latin America, South Asia, Sub-Saharan Africa, and Europe that drive social change through competitive business strategy.
+Laura is an associate director based in London.
+She has worked with companies, foundations, and NGOs across Latin America, South Asia, Sub-Saharan Africa, and Europe that drive social change through competitive business strategy.
 She co-leads FSG’s Latin America and Gender Equity practices.

 Laura previously worked in FSG’s Mumbai office, where she developed and scaled inclusive business models grounded in deep customer understanding and rigorous business analytics.
 She worked in the areas of sanitation, family planning, and ecosystem shaping, and led field research in India, Nigeria, and Colombia.
-Laura is a co-author of author Family Planning Market in India, and contributed to the Shaping Inclusive Markets report.
-She is also a part of FSG’s Gender Equity practice area.
+Laura has co-authored several FSG reports, and has been a speaker at a number of high-profile events in Europe and Latin America.

 Prior to joining FSG, Laura was part of the urban design team at Perkins Eastman’s India office, where she participated in large-scale urban projects across South and South East Asia.
 She has also worked on a public-private affordable housing project in her native Colombia, and has conducted extensive research on informal settlements in South America as a research scholar at Cornell University.